Niwhskal/M-PCA/README.md

 ---

 ###### The multi-pca exhibits modelling capabilities on par with kernel pca and the autoencoder  while being significantly faster.
-This disparity only grows with the size of the dataset.
+This advantage only grows with the size of the dataset.